The Cassandra Crossing: Plot

-Mackenzie informs Chamberlain of the presence of Eklund, who is found, but attempts to remove him via a helicopter are unsuccessful because the train enters a tunnel.
+Mackenzie informs Chamberlain of the presence of Eklund, who is found hiding in the baggage car next to a caged basset hound, but attempts to remove him via helicopter are unsuccessful.
+Just before the train enters a tunnel, the dog infected with Eklund's plague is transferred to the helicopter and taken back to the IHO lab.
 Chamberlain is also told that the plague has a 60% mortality rate.
 Mackenzie, however, informs passengers that police have received reports of anarchist bombs placed along the rail line, and that the train will be rerouted to Nuremberg.
-There the train is sealed with an enclosed oxygen system and a US Army medical team is placed aboard, with the now-deceased terrorist being placed in a hermetically-sealed coffin.
+There the train is sealed with an enclosed oxygen system and a US Army medical team is placed aboard, with the now-deceased terrorist being placed in a hermetically sealed coffin.
 Chamberlain learns of the risk of the Cassandra Crossing.

-He also begins to suspect the disease is not as serious as originally thought: few of the passengers have become infected and few of those have actually died.
+Chamberlain also begins to suspect the disease is not as serious as originally thought: few of the passengers have become infected and few of those have actually died.
 He radios MacKenzie suggesting the infected portion of the train be uncoupled and isolated, but MacKenzie, acting under orders, has no intention of stopping the train: if, as expected, the Cassandra Crossing collapses, it will neatly cover the fact that the American military has been harbouring germ warfare agents in a neutral country.
 Chamberlain and Haley form a group of passengers to overcome the guards and seize control of the train before it reaches the doomed bridge.
+At the lab, Dr. Stradner tests and monitors the ill dog, which spontaneously recovers, but Mackenzie is unimpressed and refuses to alter his plan.

-After Navarro is killed by the guards trying to reach the engine, and Haley and Kaplan sacrifice themselves, Chamberlain manages to separate the rear half of the train, hoping that with less weight the front half will cross safely.
+Navarro is killed by the guards as he attempts to reach the engine from the outside.
+Haley is killed during a firefight while protecting a girl passenger.
+Kaplan learns of the plot to blow up the club car's bottled gas supply and expose the coupler.
+He sacrifices himself by setting off the explosion with a cigarette lighter.
+Chamberlain manages to separate the rear half of the train, hoping that with less weight the front half will cross safely.
 But the bridge collapses, killing everyone aboard the front half.
 Max, the train's conductor, applies the manual brakes and stops the remaining cars just before reaching the downed bridge.
 The survivors soon evacuate the remaining cars and head off on foot, no longer under guard or quarantine.
 In Geneva, both Stradner and MacKenzie depart: she keeps hope of survivors while he feels quiet guilt over the whole affair.
 After they leave, Major Stack informs MacKenzie's superior that both the colonel and the doctor are under surveillance.